marthebull/semester-project-2022/README.md

 Report:

 I will be using bootstrap as CSS-framework for this project.
-In order to clone this code and make it work locally you should run `npm install bootstrap@latest` and then `scss --watch /scss/custom.scss:css/style.css` vscode terminal.
+In order to clone this code and make it work locally you should run `npm install bootstrap@latest` and then `sass --watch /scss/custom.scss:css/style.css` vscode terminal.

 For usertesting ive used the given userstories for the assignment and added a few to test functionality: